 How our skin specialists can help with psoriasis

-Our dermatologists have extensive experience in the diagnosis and management of psoriasis.
-We understand the impact psoriasis can have on your quality of life and are committed to finding a solution that will control it for you as effectively and safely as possible.
-We have all treatment options available to us from prescription creams to phototherapy all the way to the very effective new biologic agents.
+Our consulting dermatologists have extensive experience in the diagnosis and management of Psoriasis.
+We understand the major impact this condition can have on quality of life and are committed to finding a solution that will control it for you.

-Psoriasis is a common, chronic skin condition, which develops when a part of the immune system becomes overactive and instructs the skin cells to divide and grow at a faster pace.
+Psoriasis is a chronic autoimmune condition, which develops when a part of the immune system becomes overactive and instructs the skin cells to divide and grow at a faster pace.
 This leads to the skin developing inflamed red raised patches with silver white scales.

 Psoriasis can be associated with arthritis, which can cause painful physical, functional and psychological disability.
 Early detection is important to reduce complications and delay the onset of severe symptoms.

 Being given a formal diagnosis is important.
-There are other skin conditions that can be mistaken for psoriasis.
-Our dermatologists can make a diagnosis and then help you treat the condition with the right medicines, etc.
+There are other skin conditions that can be mistaken for Psoriasis.

 Psoriasis tends to have periods when it flares up and you will experience more symptoms while at other times it may seem to be dormant and hence you will notice fewer symptoms.
 Unfortunately psoriasis does not go away completely and there is no cure available.

 Psoriasis can affect people in different ways.
 The severity and extent varies from person to person and can fluctuate a lot or just a little over time.